dotnet/csharplang/proposals/semi-auto-properties.md

 ## Open LDM questions

-1. If a type does have an existing accessible `field` symbol in scope (like a field called `field`) should there be any way for an auto-prop to still use `field` internally to both create and refer to an auto-prop field.
+1. If a type does have an existing accessible `field` symbol in scope (like a field called `field`) should there be any way for a property to still use `field` internally to both create and refer to an automatically-implemented backing field.
 Under the current rules there is no way to do that.
 This is certainly unfortunate for those users, however this is ideally not a significant enough issue to warrant extra dispensation.
 The user, after all, can always still write out their properties like they do today, they just lose out from the convenience here in that small case.

 1. Which of these scenarios should be allowed to compile?
 Assume that the "field is never read" warning would apply just like with a manually declared field.